macrisconstantine/cash-register/README.md

 # cash-register
 Extremely useful project that simulates a customer buying something and getting change from a cash register.
-Extremely ugly at the moment (add styles if time) because I just wanted a mvp for now  (nvmd I added some basic style via GPT).
+The styles were generated using ChatGPT.